Dhafer7/STM32_ADC/UART_ARDUINO_To_STM32/README.md

 /In this mini-project, I have made a UART communication between STM32F407-VG and an ARDUINO UNO to transmit a message from one direction (ARDUINO --> STM32).
-<br>/The LED will blink if the transmitted message contains a certain character or string.
+<br>/The LED will blink if the transmitted message contains a certain character .
 <br>/
 <br>/
 <br>/****WIRING****/